raymondbernard/sshcommander/README.md

 The main purpose of SSH Commander is to simplify the process of configuring and testing servers.
 It allows users to:

-- Add, edit, and delete server configurations.
+- Add, edit, and delete server/device configurations.
 - Execute a series of commands on multiple servers.
 - Add, edit, and delete test configurations.
 - Execute a series of test commands on multiple servers.